syncfusion-content/maui-docs/MAUI/Scheduler/migration.md

 ## Upcoming Features

 * Command support for Tapped, DoubleTapped, LongPressed, and ViewChanged events.
-* Support to change text color for each scheduler appointment.
 * Suspend and resume for appointment update.

 ## Known issues in .NET MAUI Scheduler